GIScience/openrouteservice-docs/README.md

 ## Content

-This readme stores coding tables that go beyond the display options of swagger.
+This readme stores additional information, examples and encoding tables that go beyond the display options of swagger.
-With these you can decode response values where the meaning is not directly evident.

 - [URL Encoding](#url-encoding)
 - [Routing `options`](#routing-options)